ashishcumar/promistop/README.md

 - `.cancel(reason?)` - Cancels the promise with an optional reason
 - `.isCancelled()` - Returns whether the promise has been cancelled

+##  ⚠️ Issues/Errors
+For any hiccups with the package, drop an email to Kumarashish87998@gmail.com with "Error || Promistop" as the subject. 📧